-There is one thing related to the Heisman Trophy that Alabama will never have, can never have.
-Sure, Auburn remains the only school where John Heisman coached football to have a player win the Heisman Trophy.
+Auburn remains the only school where John Heisman coached football to have a player win the Heisman Trophy.
 We know this.
 We brag about it in media guides.
-We put it on T-shirts.
-But I’m talking more than trivia.
-I’m talking deep down, historical assurance that John Heisman—Big Papa H. we used to call him*—didn’t just coach football at Auburn, he loved Auburn.
-I’m talking about something physically and emotionally tangible.
+We bust it out whenever we can.
+But it’s so nice to have that deep down, historical assurance that John Heisman—Papa H. we used to call him*—didn’t just coach football at Auburn, he loved Auburn.

-He wrote it after deciding to resign from coaching in order to become, get this, a Shakespearean actor.
-(That didn’t pan out and he instead headed over to Clemson, sure, but they don’t have any Heisman winners, so who cares?)
+He wrote it after deciding to resign from coaching in order to, in part, pursue acting.
+(And sure, to coach at Clemson, but they don’t have any Heisman winners, so who cares?)
 It was printed in The Plainsman (then called the Orange and Blue) and later in Rich Donnell’s great book of quotations on Auburn football, “Down Through The Years.”
-And it’s beautiful.
+It’s beautiful.

 December 11, 1899